Isle of Man at the 2006 Commonwealth Games

 The Isle of Man was represented at the 2006 Commonwealth Games in Melbourne by a 36-member strong contingent, comprising 27 sportsmen and women and 9 officials.
 Amongst their number was the Commonwealth Games' youngest ever competitor, Olivia Rawlinson, a swimmer aged 13.
 The team captain was Dane Harrop, while the flag bearer was Harry Creevy, a rifle shooter.

 The Melbourne Cricket Ground was decorated with creatures to represent the participating countries; the Isle of Man's creature is a basking shark, owing to the high number of sightings of the species in Manx waters.

 At the 2006 Games, the Isle of Man finished in joint-nineteenth place, winning two medals, including a gold, won by Mark Cavendish.
 This brought the Isle of Man's total medals won to nine since it first took part in Cardiff in 1958.
-Before Mark Cavendish won gold in Melbourne, Man had not claimed a gold since 1986, when Nigel Kelly won the shooting individual men's skeet in Edinburgh.
+Before Mark Cavendish won gold in Melbourne, the Isle of Man had not claimed a gold since 1986, when Nigel Kelly won the shooting individual men's skeet in Edinburgh.